The Soo in Every Season: Iconic Photos That Prove You’ve Been There

 Photo ©Nadine Robinson

 The autumn hike at Robertson Cliffs rewards you with a sprawling tapestry of fall colours.
 Part of the Algoma Highlands Conservancy and Voyageur Trail, it offers an ultimate "I was here" photo op.
-In the spring the trail bursts with every colour of green and a roaring waterfall.
-Take a guided hike with Blaq Bear Tours or with Forest The Canoe.
+In the spring, the trail bursts with every colour of green and a roaring waterfall.
+Take a guided hike with Thrive Tours or Forest The Canoe.

-When the snow falls, Hiawatha Highlands transforms into a winter wonderland.
+When the snow falls, Hiawatha Highlands transforms into a winter wonderland of towering pines draped in soft, white powder—a scene that feels distinctly, quietly Soo.
 There are over 150 kilometres of some of the best cross-country ski trails in North America here, along with groomed snowshoe and fat-bike trailsCrimson Ridge Golf Course and Stokely Creek Lodge also have beautiful trail systems.

 Other amazing winter adventures include ice fishing, downhill skiing at Searchmont Ski Resort featuring a 703-foot vertical drop, and ice skating at groomed locations across the Sault.

-10. World-Class Fly Fishing in the St. Marys Rapids
+9. Casting the Rapids: Fly Fishing the St. Marys

 Man Fly Fishing Photo Nadine Robinson